isayevlab/amide_reaction_data/README.md

 # Amide coupling reaction dataset

 - Publicly available information: optimized molecule 3D structures in SDF format, molecular descriptors and reaction descriptors;
-- Available only when you have access to [Reaxys Database](https://www.reaxys.com/): Reactioin information and yields.
+- Available only when you have access to [Reaxys Database](https://www.reaxys.com/): the reaction CSV file (Reactioin information and yields).

 All public information can be downloaded [here](https://drive.google.com/drive/folders/1IIUVKZJahufrSspAz5_nDCH7D29m7b1J?usp=share_link).
 List of files: